Sam-Dragon/cloud/gcp/GCP.md

 > Availability policy
 - It is mainly for migration activities or short lived activities
 - Migration is On by default
-- short lived activites needs to be configured
+- Short lived activites needs to be configured

 > GPU
 - High performance for math intensive & graph intensive workloads